 Map of My Room expands to a quartet, adding violin, flute, and bass clarinet to the cimbalom.
 Salkind-Pearl has created a sonic map of his room in his home, using his lived environment as a template for music that is infused with the associations that accompany different corners and nooks of his lived environment.
 The work opens in a spectral whirl, accumulating energy over a pedal point articulated by the cimbalom.
 As it develops, hazy clusters emerge and recede in the instruments, floating by like passing constellations of thought during a meditation.
 Amidst dramatic contrasts and an extended passage around a central pitch, the work remains contained in its self-defined space, a chronicle of a refuge.

 Lines and Traces of Desire for violin and cimbalom expertly uses silence as an integral component of phrasing to enhance a contemplative, reflective mood.
 Within that frame Salkind-Pearl explores specific compositional devices in different movements that frame the dialogue between the instruments and the presentation of material.
-In the first movement, each short phrase is characterized by large intervallic leaps; in the second, unison incantations between the instruments are interrupted by ricochet gestures; in the third glissandi, harmonics, and non-pitched timbres create a mysterious environment; and in the fourth movement, languorous harmonies and playful figuration alternate unpredictably.
-The final movement embeds a loose transcription of an Adagio by 18th century composer Blasco de Nebra in a suspended frame of wondrous ebow sustains and fragile violin sonorities.
-For an album that has been so focused on the unmistakeable uniqueness of the cimbalom, brought to life gracefully and virtuosically throughout by Tolle, it is charming to hear it placed in a role of imitating an 18th century fortepiano, through a kind of sonic looking glass.
+In the first movement, each short phrase is characterized by large intervallic leaps; in the second, unison incantations between the instruments are interrupted by ricochet gestures; in the third, glissandi, harmonics, and non-pitched timbres create a mysterious environment; and in the fourth movement, languorous harmonies and playful figuration alternate unpredictably.
+The final movement embeds a loose transcription of an Adagio by 18th century composer Manuel Blasco de Nebra in a suspended frame of wondrous e-bow sustains and fragile violin sonorities.
+For an album that has been so focused on the unmistakable uniqueness of the cimbalom, brought to life gracefully and virtuosically throughout by Tolle, it is charming to hear it placed in a role of imitating an 18th century fortepiano, through a kind of sonic looking glass.

 – Dan Lippel